TopicSec/topicsec.github.io/_posts/2020-10-07-industrial-age-of-hacking.md

 - append to an issue relevant articles, blogs, source repositories, corpora, and other information uncovered during their search
 - move an issue from *information gathering* to *program understanding* when subjects start to create products in Gitlab repo
 - move an issue to the *exploration* list upon creating working fuzzing harness
--  move an issue to the *journeymen* list if progress becomes too difﬁcult.
+-  move an issue to the *journeymen* list if progress becomes too difficult.

 The workstations contained tools including: *Ghidra, AFL, Honggfuzz, Docker and Mayhem.*